mnmnotmail/website/biz-b2b.md

 loss estimates were ~$1 trillion in 2020 alone.

-Although email is the predominant medium for critical B2B comms, its user experience has been stagnant for a long time, which has made the custom phone app an alternative for businesses that can afford it (see Competition, below).
+Although email is the predominant medium for critical B2B comms, its content model and user experience have been stagnant for a long time, which has made the custom phone app an alternative for businesses that can afford it (see Competition, below).
 For example, email doesn't support these common forms of communication:
 - making payments between contacts, and micro-payments to a site host